falcosecurity/driverkit/docs/driverkit_docker.md

       --moduledevicename string    kernel module device name (the default is falco, so the device will be under /dev/falco*) (default "falco")
       --moduledrivername string    kernel module driver name, i.e. the name you see when you check installed modules via lsmod (default "falco")
-      --output-module string       filepath where to save the resulting kernel module --output-probe string        filepath where to save the resulting eBPF probe --proxy string               the proxy to use to download data --registry-name string       registry name to which authenticate --registry-password string   registry password
+      --output-module string       filepath where to save the resulting kernel module --proxy string               the proxy to use to download data --registry-name string       registry name to which authenticate --registry-password string   registry password